Mbed-TLS/mbedtls-docs/kb/attacks/poc-guidelines.md

 This section discusses the preferred structure of a PoC.
 These are guidelines, not requirements.
 You do not have to follow them, but they make our life easier.

 Note that LLM tend to be fairly good at picking up the structure of our test code, including finding poorly documented auxiliary functions.
-However, without proper guidance, LLM tends to use internal functions.
+However, without proper guidance, LLM tend to use internal functions.
 Internal functions should not be used in victim code, since their behavior is not part of the library's contract.

 ### PoC using a sample program